 - Demonstrate commercial success for ZEV sector technologies.

 Economic Opportunities Assessment Report

-The Ministry of Energy, Mines, and Petroleum Resources in 2016 commissioned a report that helped set the economic development context within the ZEV sector in B.C, and help guide government policy and actions to support the economic development of British Columbia’s ZEV sector.
+The Ministry of Energy, Mines and Petroleum Resources commissioned a report in 2016 that helped set the economic development context within the zero-emission vehicle (ZEV) sector in B.C, to help guide government policy and actions to support economic development.

-The report identifies competitive advantages B.C. enjoys related to economic opportunities in the ZEV sector, including:
+The report identifies B.C.’s competitive advantages related to economic opportunities in the ZEV sector, including:

-- A clean and abundant source of electricity
+- A clean and abundant source of electricity; and

-- 3,850 FTEs in total direct employment associated with ZEV-related activities;
+- Over 6,000 full-time equivalent (FTE) jobs in total direct employment associated with ZEV-related activities;

-- $373.0 million direct contribution to provincial GDP.
+- Over $600.0 million in direct contribution to provincial GDP.